United States of America

 Others: N/A

-2) AAC rounds used both nose and base fuzes.
-The base fuze was an instantaneous contact type while the nose fuze was a adjustable time delay type.
+• ^AAC rounds used both nose and base fuzes.
+The base fuze was an instantaneous contact type while the nose fuze was a Mechanical Time type.
 A blind plug was used in place of the base fuze for those projectiles using VT nose fuzes.

 Range